The Observational Astronomy group's research acivities address several topics in extragalactic astrophysics:

 The mass function of dark matter halos is a robust prediction of the Cold Dark Matter (CDM) structure formation paradigm.
 As described by Driver, Liske et al. (2019), the Wide Area VISTA Extragalactic Survey (WAVES) is a planned spectroscopic survey of ~1.5 million galaxies designed to study the growth of structure, mass and energy on scales of 1 kpc to 10 Mpc over a 7 Gyr timeline.
 This survey will be used to identify ~70,000 groups of galaxies, to measure the masses of the dark matter halos inhabited by these groups, and thus to construct the mass function of dark matter halos over unprecedented regimes of halo mass and redshift.
 The low-mass end of this function will provide unique opportunities for studying the nature of dark matter (cold vs. warm vs. self-interacting), while the evolution of its high-mass end will trace the hierarchical growth of structure and thus constrain the expansion history of the Universe.
 J. Liske is one of the two Principal Investigators of WAVES.

 4MOST (de Jong et al. 2019) is a state-of-the-art, high-multiplex, fibre-fed, optical spectroscopic survey facility currently under construction for ESO’s 4-m VISTA telescope.
 Its field-of-view will be large enough to survey a large fraction of the southern sky in a few years, and its multiplex of 2400 fibres enables surveys of millions of objects.
 During the first five years of operations 4MOST will be used to execute a comprehensive, integrated programme of both Galactic and extragalactic Public Surveys, including WAVES, which is co-led by J. Liske.
 We largely funded one of 4MOST's two low-resolution spectrographs, and we lead or contribute to several work packages in the areas of scientific planning and software development.
-J. Liske is also the Chair of the 4MOST Science Coordination Board.
+J. Liske also served as the Chair of the 4MOST Science Coordination Board in the period 2015 – 2023.

 ANDES (Marconi et al. 2018) is the optical and near-infrared high-resolution spectrograph for the Extremely Large Telescope, the world's largest optical and infrared telescope (currently under construction in Chile by the European Southern Observatory).
 This instrument will address a number of compelling science cases, including the characterisation of the atmospheres of extrasolar planets and the search for variations in some of the fundamental constants of physics.
 As a goal, this instrument will also be able to provide the first measurement of the so-called "redshift drift".
-The project has completed its conceptual design phase and is now awaiting the approval of its detailed design phase by ESO.
+The project has completed its conceptual design phase and is now in a preliminary detailed design phase.
 During the conceptual design phase, J. Liske led the Science Advisory Team's working group on cosmology and fundamental physics.